kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

 I always wondered what goes on inside the minds of Warren Buffet and Charley Mungley.
 Numerous books have been written but the real insights are from the annual letter to Berkshire Hathaway shareholders.

-Most annual letters are just dry financial reports, but Berkshire letters is a treasure trove of insights, where Buffet shares his ideas, and thought process, providing you an understanding of this business philosophy.
+Most annual letters are just dry financial reports, but Berkshire Letters is a treasure trove of insights, where Buffet shares his ideas, and thought process, providing you with an understanding of this business philosophy.
 Forget taking any masterclass in business, just take time to read his letters and you will learn way more than most can teach you.

 ![Lessons From Warren Buffet Annual Shareholder Letters](https://i.imgur.com/UKZiLzy.png)

 In 2017, I spent close to a year, reading every [annual shareholder letter](https://amzn.to/43A9KGu) since 1965.
 His letters provided me with nuggets across all aspects related to running your business and investment.
 I took notes on my learnings across multiple letters into different categories.

-Everyone draws different conclusions reading the same material, so do read them as per your connivence
+Everyone draws different conclusions reading the same material, so do read them as per your convenience

 ## Investment Lessons